 A Collie’s affinity for water is determined on an individual dog basis.
 Some Collies are avid swimmers while others have no interest in getting anything other than their feet wet.
 Being a heavily double-coated breed, it is important to ensure a Rough Collie’s coat is completely dried after swimming.
 Moisture trapped near the skin can cause hot spots and other skin irritations.

 What kind of dog was Lassie?

 “Lassie” – the heroine of Eric Knight’s 1930s novel Lassie Come-Home, the 1940s movie Lassie Come Home, and the 1950s television series Lassie – was a Sable Rough Collie.
-Lassie’s heroics were inspired by Collie breed’s renown virtues of loyalty, devotion and intelligence.
+Lassie’s heroics were inspired by Collie breed’s renowned virtues of loyalty, devotion, and intelligence.

 How many dogs played Lassie?